TypedRest/OpenServiceBroker/doc/main.md

 ### Asynchronous Operations

 All operations that result in HTTP request are `async`.
-Non-successful HTTP status codes are mapped to domain-specific exception types ([`BrokerException`](src/Model/Errors/BrokerException.cs) and derived).
+Non-successful HTTP status codes are mapped to domain-specific exception types (\ref OpenServiceBroker.Errors.BrokerException "BrokerException" and derived).
 Refer to the libraries XML documentation for details on which exceptions to expect on which invocations.

 The Open Service Broker API specification allows for both synchronous/blocking and asynchronous/incomplete/deferred operations.
 To avoid confusion with the C# language concept of `async` this library uses the terms "blocking" and "deferred" to describe these API features.

-Instances of [`OpenServiceBrokerClient`](src/Client/OpenServiceBrokerClient.cs) have three properties that expose the same functionality in different ways:
+Instances of \ref OpenServiceBroker.OpenServiceBrokerClient "OpenServiceBrokerClient" have three properties that expose the same functionality in different ways:

-- `.ServiceInstancesBlocking` allows you to request blocking responses from the server.
-However, you may encounter [`AsyncRequiredException`](src/Model/Errors/AsyncRequiredException.cs) if the server does not support blocking operations.
+- \ref OpenServiceBroker.OpenServiceBrokerClient.ServiceInstancesBlocking ".ServiceInstancesBlocking" allows you to request blocking responses from the server.
+However, you may encounter \ref OpenServiceBroker.Errors.AsyncRequiredException "AsyncRequiredException" if the server does not support blocking operations.
-- `.ServiceInstancesDeferred` allows you to request deferred responses from the server.
+- \ref OpenServiceBroker.OpenServiceBrokerClient.ServiceInstancesDeferred ".ServiceInstancesDeferred" allows you to request deferred responses from the server.
 However, you have to manually handle waiting/polling for the completion of operations.
-- `.ServiceInstancesPolling` combines the advantages of both.
+- \ref OpenServiceBroker.OpenServiceBrokerClient.ServiceInstancesPolling ".ServiceInstancesPolling" combines the advantages of both.
 It requests deferred responses from the server and transparently handles the waiting/polling for you.
 It is the recommended option for most use-cases.

 ### Samples